Yankees, Dodgers, and Astros No Longer Reigning Supreme?

 Another player that Bagwell signed was 1B and 2020 MVP in Jose Abreu.
 Although Abreu has been a quality slugger throughout his career, his power took a nosedive in 2022 launching only 15 homers in 601 at-bats.
 Nevertheless, he put up solid numbers from a contact standpoint, slashing (.304/.378/.468) in 157 games.

 In hindsight, this was a great signing in replacement of their aging 1B in Yuli Gurriel.
 In reality, it’s completely backfired.
 Abreu at 36 years old is having the worst season of his major league career.
-All his numbers are career lows, including an OPS plummeting to .587 in 276 at-bats, nearly 300 points lower than his lifetime average of .846 .
+All his numbers are career lows, including an OPS plummeting to .587 in 276 at-bats, nearly 300 points lower than his lifetime average of .846.

 Abreu is striking out more than he gets base hits and his power has worsened from last year, with only four dingers in the middle of June.
 His first home run this season came on May 28th, nearly two months after the season began.
 His job in the 4-5-6 spot in the lineup is to score runs.
 Having a -1.1 WAR and .257 AVG with RISP isn’t going to get the job done on the offensive end.

 A three-year, $58 million contract for an aging star in Abreu did the opposite of what Bagwell hoped to maintain Houston’s chances to remain dominant in the American League.
 Houston chances to repeat as King of the AL West are still possible, yet very slim as they are hovering between 2nd and third in the West behind the Los Angeles Angels and the Texas Rangers, who are ahead of the ‘Stros by five games.